UmmItC/Blog/content/about/_index.md

 ### Privacy policy

+To ensure the transparency of my site, I'll explain what this site uses.
+This will make it easier for you to understand and trust my site, thank you :))

-I use [umami](https://github.com/umami-software/umami) to track some content for me.
-Also, cloudflare for CDN. and I don't have the cloudflare web analytics enabled.
+1. I track some content using [Umami](https://github.com/umami-software/umami) and use Cloudflare for CDN.
+2. I have not enabled Cloudflare web analytics.

 And that's it.

-But basically, using ublock origin or something else that just blocks this thing. and if you don't belive me, press your F12 to see the network active analysis :)
+To block these things, I recommend using uBlock Origin or a similar tool.
+If you don't believe me, press F12 to see the network activity analysis :)

-And this blog site is completely open source.
-See [Here](https://codeberg.org/Arcsly/Server)
+Additionally, this blog site is completely open source.
+See [here](https://codeberg.org/UmmIt/Blog).

+Also, for maximize my site transparency, Umami Cloud has a feature called `Enable share URL`.
+This feature allows you guys to see what I can see.
+Please see [here](https://analytics.eu.umami.is/share/HCL1bUSg0XgAfLOv/UmmIt).